HMS Crocodile (1867): Career

 Crocodile was built for the transport of troops between the United Kingdom and the Indian sub-continent, and was operated by the Royal Navy.
 She carried up to 1,200 troops and family on a passage of approximately 70 days.
+Between November 1866 and April 1870 she was commanded by Captain George Willes Watson.
 On 27 November 1867, she collided with the Canadian merchant ship John Dwyer in the English Channel 40 nmi off Start Point, Devon.
 John Dwyer sank with the loss of four of her crew.
 Crocodile rescued the survivors.
-She was commissioned in April 1870 under Captain G H Parkin.

 Crocodile was re-engined rather later in life than her sisters, with her single-expansion steam engine replaced with a more efficient compound-expansion type.

-In December 1888, Crocodile towed the Dutch steamship Sourabaja in to Malta, the steamship having suffered an engine failure 9 nmi off Cape Trafalgar, Spain.
+In December 1888, Crocodile towed the Dutch steamship Sourabaja to Malta, the steamship having suffered an engine failure 9 nmi off Cape Trafalgar, Spain.
 Crocodile's last voyage began at Bombay in October 1893.
 On 3 November, as she was approaching Aden, the high-pressure steam cylinder exploded and the ship came to a halt.
 The next day she was towed to an anchorage near Aden.
 Most of the soldiers and their families were brought home on other ships.
 Crocodile eventually arrived back at Portsmouth on 30 December 1893, having travelled using only the low-pressure steam cylinder, and was not further employed for trooping.